Honest Masterworks Review 2025: How NOT to Invest in Art

 Is Masterworks a Scam?

-In this article I lay out my various concerns with this alternative investment in art company including the marketing of returns, the business model, fee grab, concerns with the company founder, tax implications and marketing tactics.
-It’s a real platform, but for a sophisticated investor, Masterworks is basically a fee scam and this will probably be the only article you will see that talks about the disadvantages of the platform due to the sheer number of sources that promote it for their own commission interests.
+It’s a real investment platform, for sophisticated investors, but unfortunately, in my view Masterworks is basically a fee scam and this will probably be the only article you will see that talks about the disadvantages of the platform due to the sheer number of sources that promote it for their own commission interests.

-Is art a good investment in 2023?
+Is art a good investment in 2025?
 What are the pros and cons of investing in art with Masterworks?
 We discuss below.

 Historical Perspective: is investing in art a good idea?